2023-24

 About Freedom Dreams

-The Society of Fellows’ 2023-24 theme, Freedom Dreams, focuses on the transformative role of arts and humanities in imagining alternatives to oppressive carceral systems and envisioning more life-affirming and equitable futures.
+The Society of Fellows’ 2023-24 theme, Freedom Dreams, focuses on the transformative role of arts and humanities in imagining life-affirming futures.

 Faculty Fellows